emu-sync/EmuSync/README.md

     - Google Drive
     - Dropbox
 - Define and manage your game save locations.
+- Automatically detect game saves, making the configuration of your game syncs a breeze.
 - Automatically and manually sync game saves.

 ## 🛠️ Installation